vitormargis/vitormargis/source/_posts/blog-estudo-e-hexo/index.md

-title: Um Blog, Estudos e Hexo
+title: Primeiro Post
-category: estudo
+category: outro
+date: 2018-11-20
 ---

 Welcome to [Hexo](http://hexo.io/)!
 This is your very first post.
 Check [documentation](http://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](http://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).